 While Welch is forced to admit that “bright and not-so-bright” children enjoyed Blyton books it is clear that Noddy is the target of his ire, and a three page attack on the little wooden doll follows.
-An obligatory anti-Semite reference sets the tone, rather ingeniously comparing Noddy’s songs to Richard Wagner’s creative process; “Miss Blyton is equally intrepid”.
+Welch then sets the tone by rather ingeniously comparing Noddy’s songs to Richard Wagner’s creative process, “Miss Blyton is equally intrepid”, inferring that Blyton too must be an anti-Semite.
 Over the next few pages Welch tell us that Noddy’s “imbecility is almost indecent”, calls his nodding head a “palsy or Saint Vitus Dance (Sydenham’s chorea)“, and claims that “in the light of Noddy’s manifest feeble-mindedness it is bound to acquire a deeper and more sinister significance.
 One recalls Zinsser’s description of St. John’s Evil, a mediaeval scourge in which whole villages, driven mad by want and misery, went about shaking and nodding.”
 He then goes on to diagnose that “More striking even than Noddy’s imbecility is his timidity, which again borders on the pathological.”, complaining that Noddy is terrified of everything.
 Noddy is “utterly resourceless”, “querulous, irritable and humourless”, “unnaturally priggish” and “a sneak”.
 “In this witless, spiritless, snivelling, sneaking doll the children of England are expected to find themselves reflected” is Welch’s anguished cry; for what could be more truly terrible than a woman and a sensitive little wooden boy prone to tears dominating the children’s book market?13

 Noddy and the Homophobes

 The idea of a ‘suspect’ relationship between Noddy and Big Ears has no clear origins, but the “talking down” to children that Welch kept moaning about cannot be ruled out, on behalf of Enid’s critics rather than Enid herself.
 Talking down to readers is, in fact, more common today with the bowdlerising of classic books and the peculiar need of the American publishing industry to ‘Americanise’ English in children’s books.
-While it is true that some literary academics don’t have a particularly nuanced grasp of history, and rely on popular and often completely dated theories, the sharing of beds in the early 20th century was perfectly common, and sharing of rooms only went out of fashion a couple of decades ago.
-Therefore there should be no room for confusion.
+Literary criticism can lack a nuanced grasp of history, but the sharing of beds in the early 20th century was perfectly common, and sharing of rooms only went out of fashion a couple of decades ago.
+Therefore, there should be no room for confusion.
 Siblings and friends of the same gender sharing beds was expected, and siblings of different genders often shared a nursery.
 The original scene in Hurrah for Little Noddy! showed Noddy and Big ears getting into bed together and said: